awgrover/arduino-2-xod/README.md

 - [x] Use the `author` from the Arduino IDE `library.properties`
 - [x] Use the directory name as the Arduino IDE library (so it's parallel with Arduino)
-- [x] Create a new XOD project `~/xod/__lib__/$author/$directory`
+- [x] Create a new XOD project `~/xod/__lib__/$author/$directory` -- restricting name to 0-9a-z-
 - [x] Other information from the `library.properties` goes in `project.xod`
+- [x] shows up in xod

 `./ard2xod library /home/awgrover/Arduino/libraries/Adafruit_NeoPixel`